 According to this verse, the sin of the sons of Eli, was double - they sinned against the Israelites, and they sinned by laying with the women who came to the Tent of Meeting.
 Eli's failure to rebuke his sons for committing the severe sin of adultery, while referring to their wrong-doing in general language, as "these things" about which he hears (2:23), incriminates him as well.
-The nature of Hophni and Pinehas' sin against the Israelites is specified earlier in the chapter, iii but the meaning of the second accusation remains unclear.
-The biblical narrator does not tell about the sex related sins, neither before this verse not later, and this failure has led Alexander Rofé to maintain that the second part of the verse was added later.
-The fact that both, version B of the Septuagint and the Dead Sea Scrolls version fail to translate this phrase may bolster Rofé's argument.
-Yet perhaps the sequence should be explained in the other direction, namely that the phrase was omitted in these versions in order to spare the honor of Israel and its leaders.
+The nature of Hophni and Pinehas' sin against the Israelites is specified earlier in the chapter,iii but the meaning of the second accusation remains unclear.
+The biblical narrator does not tell about the sex related sins, neither before this verse not later, and this failure has led Alexander Rofé to maintain that the second part of the verse was added later.^{iv} The fact that both, version B of the Septuagint and the Dead Sea Scrolls version fail to translate this phrase may bolster Rofé's argument.
+Yet phrase was omitted in these versions in order to spare the honor of Israel and its leaders.